-Digital marketing since the early 2000s has changed a lot in peoples’ lives, and social media platforms have sort of gone, hashtags are here to stay, strategies that worked a few years ago won't work this month.
+Digital marketing since the early 2000s has changed a lot in peoples’ lives, and social media platforms have changed, hashtags are here to stay, strategies that worked a few years ago won't work this month.

 But there are a few tactical approaches to marketing that you can do right now to make sure you stand out as a brilliant marketer.
 You can build some positive relationships, foster and manage those relationships, gain essential skills, and be a better you if you follow these 3 tips.